Peniche

 View from Baleal

-A peninsula that juts out into the Atlantic, with north and south-facing beaches, Peniche attracts consistent swells and offers something for everyone, from the notorious Supertubos, Europe's answer to Pipeline in Hawaii, to the rugged Cabo Carvoeira to the west.
-A proliferation of surf schools have grown up in and around Peniche, which is now a destination on the ASP world tour.
+A peninsula that juts out into the Atlantic, with north and south-facing beaches, Peniche attracts consistent swells and offers something for everyone, from the notorious Supertubos, Europe's answer to Pipeline in Hawaii, to the rugged Cabo Carvoeiro to the west.
+A proliferation of surf schools have grown up in and around Peniche, which is now a regular destination on the WSL world tour.